Design history · Basel school + grid-breaking typography

 In 1963 he moved to Basel and spent four years as an independent typographer, taking small client work and correspondence courses.
 In 1968, Emil Ruder and Armin Hofmann invited him to join the faculty of the Allgemeine Kunstgewerbeschule Basel (the Basel School of Design) as tutor of typography.
 He was 27.

+His Basel students formed the core of American postmodern typography: Dan Friedman (1968–70), April Greiman (1970–71), Willi Kunz (1967–70), Laurie Haycock Makela and dozens more.
 He retired from teaching in 2004 after a 36-year Basel tenure and died in Basel in July 2021.
 AIGA awarded him its Medal in 2013.

 Design philosophy

-Weingart’s working position — stated repeatedly across lectures and in My Way to Typography — is that Swiss typography had become an orthodoxy, and orthodoxies are the death of craft.
+Weingart’s working position — stated across lectures and in My Way to Typography — is that Swiss typography had become an orthodoxy, and orthodoxies are the death of craft.
 His project from 1968 onwards was to preserve the discipline of Swiss typography (grid, hierarchy, typographic craft) while refusing its aesthetic doctrine (monochrome, quiet, monolithic).

 “Typography is an art.
 Good typography is art.” — Wolfgang Weingart